Page's latest update(s): here

 While your webmeister has never spoken the words "barbeque" and "Europe" in the same sentence in his life, that will certainly have to change, considering the information offered on the British National BBQ 2005 website.
 But more to the point, that site also has a Celebrity Recipe section, and therein may be found a recipe for luscious cheesecake provided by Wendy (and offered, like the other celeb entries, "in support of The Variety Club Children’s Charity").
 Wendy's entry (likely from 2003, judging from the page's URL), is accompanied by a very nice photo (of her, that is).

 In early November 2003, Wendy (and her cairn terrier, Miss Brahms) did a shoot for a 2004 calendar benefiting the DPSA animal charity.
-There is a small version of her elegant photo (which graces the page for January 2004) on Wendy's official website and another photo with acknowledgement of her support here on the organization's celebrity sponsor page.
-The calendars are for sale to the public; the DPSA shopping page is here (but note: they don't seem to be set up to accept international orders, so if you're outside the UK, it might be best to call first).
+There is a small version of her elegant photo (which graces the page for January 2004) on Wendy's official website (archived link).
+The calendars were for sale to the public on the DPSA shopping page (archived link).

 The Westminster (Central London) City Council noted on its website a news item (no longer present) that in early 2003, Wendy pitched in to help an elderly widower on behalf of the "Canalside Club for over 60s".